circonus/product-docs/irondb/getting-started/manual-installation.md

  * The node address may be changed at any time without affecting the topology hash, but care should be taken not to change the ordering of any node stanzas.
- * As of version 0.17.1, hostnames are permitted in the `address` attribute, instead of IPv4 addresses.
-Hostnames will be resolved to IP addresses once at startup.
  * If a node fails, its replacement should keep the same UUID, but it can have a different IP address or hostname.